The Detective (1968 film): Critical

 Vincent Canby of The New York Times thought that the Thorp novel on which the film is based "had all the literary grace of a mile-long comic strip without pictures."
 As for the movie, he wrote, "Although it makes some valid comments about contemporary society, it exploits its lurid subject matter in a show-offy, heavy-handed way designed as much to tease as to teach compassion."
 He praised it for being "a film of transition.
 It deals with subject matter available to the new Hollywood in a style that reflects the old."
+Pauline Kael wrote, "Homosexuality, police corruption, and race relations are exploited in the moralistic "outspoken" style of the screenwriter Abby Mann ... " Leonard Maltin gave the film three of four stars: "Trashy script ... pits cops against homosexuals; more than redeemed by fast, no-nonsense direction, good acting, particularly Sinatra and Freeman."

 The Detective was released on DVD by 20th Century Fox in 2005 as part of a boxed set that included Tony Rome and Lady in Cement.

 Legacy

-In 1979, Roderick Thorp wrote a sequel to his novel The Detective called Nothing Lasts Forever, in which Leland is trapped in a Klaxon Oil Corporation skyscraper after it is taken by German terrorists and must rescue his daughter and grandchildren.
-The novel was adapted into the 1988 20th Century Fox film Die Hard, in which Joe Leland's name was changed to John McClane, the object of his heroism was changed from his daughter to his wife, and Klaxon became the Nakatomi Corporation.
+In 1979, Roderick Thorp wrote a sequel to The Detective called Nothing Lasts Forever, in which Leland is trapped in a skyscraper after it is taken by German terrorists and must rescue his daughter and grandchildren.
+The novel was adapted into the 1988 20th Century Fox film Die Hard, in which Joe Leland's name was changed to John McClane and the object of his heroism was changed from his daughter to his wife.
 Coincidentally, Lloyd Bochner's son Hart was also featured in Die Hard, as was Jacqueline Bisset's then-partner, Alexander Godunov.
 The film launched a film franchise that ran until 2013.

+As Die Hard was based on the novel sequel to the film adaptation of The Detective, Fox was contractually obliged to offer Sinatra the role.
+Sinatra, who was 70 at the time, declined.